Granshmeyr/Product-Database-Builder/README.md

 * Dynamically build product database from APIs
 * Extremely simple very-low-security login system for free AppSheet plan

+These scripts are not usable unless a Google Sheets backend with proper layout is established.

 ## Usage

 #### Product Database Builder